Minutes of the Faculty Senate

 M. Amos addressed the concern that the University College may cause grade inflation.
 He noted that no faculty will be asked to inflate grades.
 Better placement will decrease the 80% DWF grades for some classes because students who take a course at a lower level will be better prepared to succeed in classes where they currently tend to fail.

-2. Chancellor Cheng agreed that there has been misunderstanding about the University College.
+2. Chancellor Cheng agreed that there has been a misunderstanding about the University College.
 It is an administrative structure that brings under the same umbrella offices that are charged with student success across the campus.
 Accountability will be high on the radar to make sure that any adjustments that are made are made as a result of the data on student success or lack thereof.
 Chancellor Cheng then reported: a) the Board of Trustees will be responding to two items pertinent to the campus: design guidelines for a proposed public-private partnership and a third party building in the Research Park; and the request to eliminate Student Affairs, which is now in three components--auxiliaries were moved to business administration; the dean of students will report to the provost; and components related to Saluki First Year will be under the University College model; b) the Board will hear a presentation by honors students who will discuss their experiences on campus; c) the dean searches in Engineering and Liberal Arts are going well.
 The searches are confidential rather than "undercover" as reported in the Daily Egyptian.
 There is a call for an acting dean of Engineering, as well as for a provost.
 The call for provost will be on campus rather than nationally to create the necessary stability in the position.
 She will work with the campus constituency groups to field a search committee; d) the marketing team Lipman-Hearne was back on campus to assist the enrollment team in recruiting students.
 The Distance Education proposal has been submitted to be assigned to the appropriate Senate committee.
 She also expects to get the overload policy on her desk sometime in the next few days.
 She believes it is also ready for her approval; e) there is good and bad news concerning Spring enrollment.
 The good news is there are 104 new international students, both graduate and undergraduate.
 There is some stability in the junior/senior years and a slight upward growth in freshman retention.
 The bad news is that new freshman and transfers are down.
 Off-campus enrollment is also down seriously due to the softness in enrollment offered to military bases.
 Her hope is that the distance education courses will help to alleviate those numbers in the future; f) there is a call out for members to join the Strategic Planning Committee; g) funded research is down, possibly in part as a result of the loss of stimulus and state funding; h) a housing master plan is to be signed with an outside firm to help improve housing on campus.
 The plan needs to include an environmental scan on what the demand is for housing and how to address that need.
 Southern Hills, Greek Row and traditional freshman and sophomore housing all need to be addressed.

 3. N. Mundschenk reported: a) there are two reports posted on the Graduate Council website; one is a presentation that was given by Vice Chancellor Koropchak to the Strategic Planning Steering Committee on Research and Graduate Education.
 The report summarizes strengths, weaknesses, opportunities, and threats.
 The second report is a re-analysis of the Research Climate Faculty Survey.
 Council members asked for an analysis of the survey, separating out those who had been successful in receiving grants compared to those who had not.
 The results were not any different, except that grant recipients tended to believe there was too much emphasis on teaching while non-grant recipients believe there is too much emphasis given to research.
 All wanted enhanced administrative procedures; b) the April edition of the Southern Illinoisan will showcase research and creative activities across campus; c) a resolution to add an M.A. in Art History and Visual Culture was approved, as was a resolution to accept an RME to change the name of Geology to Geosciences.
 An M.S. degree in Fire Service and Homeland Security will be considered next month; d) Kimberly Leonard (Criminology and Criminal Justice) is the new chair of the Program Review Committee; e) the Educational Policies Committee will be reviewing [the Council's] operating paper, as well as the Distance Education report; f) the next meeting of the Council will be held on April 7 in the basement of Morris Library.